PixeyeHQ/Unity3d-Tags-Filters/README.md

 ## What is it?
 Tag filter is a small snippet for Unity that allows logically group your int variables in the inspector.
 It doesn't compete with enums.
+It is useful when you want to keep things dead simple without unnecessary cast ints to enums.

 ```csharp